 testing and replacing batteries in these devices, the installation and checking of house numbers, high end heat limiting devices on stoves, in-hood stove fire extinguishers, nightlights, and other fall prevention interventions where needed to provide the at-risk older adult population in the community.
 In addition to installing any of these important safety devices, education specific to their circumstances is a crucial component of improving the safety of older adults at home.
 In FY2016, 216 fire departments applied for and received Senior SAFE grants.
 These are our Senior SAFE communities .

 The Senior SAFE Program is designed to create a partnership between the older adults and fire departments through established providers of senior support services such as the Council on Aging, Senior Center, Visiting Nurse Association, or other similar agencies.
-A description of this program can be found in our brochure, "An Explanation of the Senior SAFE Program for Families and Care Providers."
+A description of this program can be found in our brochure, What is Senior SAFE 2016

 Fire safety topics and flyers addressing older adult concerns:

 Remembering When™ A Fire and Fall Prevention Program for Older Adults